HDR Candidature Management

 |9.||Candidate submits study plan to Supervisor||Candidate||Candidate submits a study plan for the next six months to their supervisor and Graduate Research school|

-Masters by Research candidates may transfer to a PhD program after having their Master’s program confirmed, or may be recommended for conversion by their supervisor.
+Masters by Research candidates may transfer to a PhD program must be recommended for conversion by their supervisor and ADR.
 Masters by Research candidates will be required to undertake the Confirmation of Candidature steps as outlined for PhD probationary candidates.
+Masters candidates confirming in to a PhD program must complete the confirmation process within 7 to 9 months (or part-time equivalent) from initial enrolment.

 Once confirmed, Graduate Research School will assist the candidate to transfer their program and course details to the appropriate PhD program.